top of page

 Creating a Solution

-In our first sketch session, inspired by insights from interviews, our team generated ideas, evaluated sketches on Figma, and started wireframing based on design questions and ideas raised by group members
+In our first sketch session, inspired by insights from interviews, our team generated ideas, reviewed sketches on Figma, ideated on sketches, and started wireframing based on design questions and group insights.

 Sketching